Muscle function loss is when a muscle doesn't work or move normally. The medical term for complete loss of muscle function is paralysis.

 Diseases of the nervous system that cause muscle function loss include:

 Sudden loss of muscle function is a medical emergency.
-Seek immediate medical help.
+Get medical help right away.

 After you have received medical treatment, your doctor may recommend some of the following measures: